Have you spent money in the Google Play Store?

 Stay Up To Date

-Liz represents all persons (including businesses) who purchased for themselves or on someone else’s behalf an app, digital content within an app, services, or subscriptions within an app in the UK version of the Google Play Store since 1 October 2015 from an Android smartphone or tablet on which the Google Play Store was pre-installed.
+Liz represents all individuals and businesses who purchased for themselves or on someone else’s behalf an app, digital content within an app, services, or subscriptions within an app in the UK version of the Google Play Store between 1 October 2015 and 30 January 2026 from an Android smartphone or tablet on which the Google Play Store was pre-installed.
 If you did not have to download the Google Play Store, it is likely it was pre-installed.

 To understand if you could be included in the claim, answer these questions: